mariunaise/HDA-Thesis/content/SMHD.typ

   include("../graphics/quantizers/two-bit-enroll-gray.typ"),
   caption: [Gray Coded 2-bit quantizer] )<fig:2-bit-gray>]]
-@fig:2-bit-gray shows a 2-bit quantizer with gray coded labelling.
+@fig:2-bit-gray shows a 2-bit quantizer with gray-coded labelling.
 In this example, we have an advantage at $tilde(x) = ~ 0.5$, because a quantization error only returns one wrong bit instead of two.

-== Helper data volume
+Furthermore, the transformation into the Tilde-Domain could also be performed using the @ecdf to achieve a more precise uniform distribution because we do not have to estimate a standard deviation of the input values.

+//#inline-note[Hier vielleicht noch eine Grafik zur Visualisierung?]

 == Experiments